United States abortion protests (2022–present): 2022

 Thousands protested in New Haven, Connecticut on June 24.
 On the same day over a hundred protesters gathered in downtown Stamford and the New Milford Town Green.

 In Maine, Bangor Daily News counted over a thousand protesters gathered in Portland in front of Portland City Hall, with a counter protest of unknown size.
 On June 30, hundreds of abortion rights protestors gathered in Lewiston.

 In Maryland protests were held in Annapolis and Baltimore.

 In Massachusetts, WBUR counted over 1,000 protestors marching in Boston near the Boston Public Library.
 Over 100 protesters gathered outside Worcester City Hall and began chanting.
+On October 15 in Boston, an abortion rights "Clown March" protest was held to counterprotest an anti-abortion "Men's March".

 In New Jersey, protests in Teaneck, Morristown and South Orange were held on June 24.
 On June 26, protests continued for a third day in Fair Lawn, Jersey City and Hoboken.
 A rally supporting the decision was held outside the Statehouse Annex in Trenton was organized by New Jersey Right to Life.

+In New Hampshire, hundreds of abortion rights protesters rallied and marched in Manchester, Exeter, Keene and Portsmouth.

 AM New York Metro estimated that 17,000 protesters gathered in Washington Square Park in New York City to demonstrate against the ruling, with thousands more in Union Square.
 Others were spread throughout Grand Central Station, Bryant Park, and city streets.
-On July 7, an anti-abortion protester was charged wth disorderly conduct for allegedly preventing access to a clinic in Hempstead, and an abortion rights rally in support of the clinic was held on July 21 in Mineola.
-On August 6, several people were arrested after hundreds of abortion rights protesters and anti-abortion protesters clashed outside St. Patrick's Old Cathedral in Manhattan.
+On July 7, an anti-abortion protester was charged with disorderly conduct for allegedly preventing access to a clinic in Hempstead, and an abortion rights rally in support of the clinic was held on July 21 in Mineola.
 On August 18, two anti-abortion protesters were arrested in Brooklyn after harassing employees and patients inside a clinic.
 On December 3, seven people were arrested when anti-abortion protesters clashed with abortion rights protesters outside of a clinic in Manhattan.

 In Pennsylvania protests were held in Erie, Lancaster, Philadelphia, and Pittsburgh.

 A protest was held outside the Rhode Island State Capitol on June 24.
 The Providence Police Department stated they were investigating an officer running for Rhode Island State Senate after he allegedly assaulted a political opponent during the protest while off-duty.

 Protests were held in multiple cities in Vermont, including Bennington, Brattleboro, Burlington, Montpelier and Rutland, Vermont.